sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-kyma/remote-service-set-up-mock-kyma.md

     helm upgrade --install mock ./gen/chart -n incident-management
     ```

     > The mock server must be deployed in the same namespace as your application.
-If you've followed the [Deploy a Full-Stack CAP Application in SAP BTP, Kyma Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-kyma-runtime.html) group of tutorial, you should have created a namespace **incident-management** already.
+If you've followed the [Deploy a Full-Stack CAP Application in SAP BTP, Kyma Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-kyma-runtime.html) group of tutorial, you've created a namespace **incident-management** already.
 In case you haven't created a namespace yet, run the following command to create it now:

     > ```bash
     > kubectl create namespace incident-management